History of amber

 Nowadays the amber is mined both from the sea-bed as well as from the ground.
 From the sea-bead, it is scooped with the boats, similar to the boats-hedgehog.
 The most productive method of obtaining amber is mining from the ground with special machinery.

 In Jantarnis the amount of obtained amber has increased significantly.
-Annually in Jantarnis, there is mined 400 tons of amber.
+Annually in Jantarnis, there are mined 400 tons of amber.

 Amber‘s characteristics, beauty, and value

-Amber pine resin, while flowing and hardening, have been exposed to different temperature and weather conditions.
-Depending on the environment in which this resin hardened, it resulted in appropriate its chemical and physical characteristics.
+Amber pine resin, while flowing and hardening, has been exposed to different temperatures and weather conditions.
+Depending on the environment in which this resin hardened, it resulted in inappropriate chemical and physical characteristics.
 Therefore, even in the same place find will not find two identical, they all differ in shape and color.

 According to scientists, „the color of amber was influenced by the changes occurred at leaked resin: the volatile elements which vaporized from clear resin could form some gas microbubbles, which „muddled“ the resin (the yellow amber).
 As the process was extremely intense it could determine the formation of a large amount of these bubbles (up to 1 million) and thus formed the white amber.
 Black amber formed when resin strongly mixed with the soil, green amber – with the plant fractions.